LeedsCodeDojo/FPvsOOP/Functional Rules.md

 ### No Loops

 Loops are for noobs.
-Get declarative and/or recursive
+Get declarative and/or recursive!